Hero Image

 Preliminary Qualifier Round

 Given sufficient athletes, all events must have a preliminary round to determine who will move on to the Top 16 or Top 8 1 v 1 bracket.
 Preliminary rounds should divide athletes into randomized groups of 5.
+Athletes will demonstrate their ability to battle in either of the following formats:

 Athletes will demonstrate their ability to battle in either of the following formats, determined by the event organizer: